Master of Occupational Therapy

 • 8 semester credits of Human Anatomy & Physiology, from a Biology, Anatomy, or Physiology department with a lab component, completed with a grade of B or better in each course

-• 3 semester credits of Statistics, completed with a grade of B or better
+• 3 semester credits of Statistics, completed with a grade of B or preferred

 • Ability to perform the essential functions of an occupational therapy student